 - 7.2.2.
 The task time "T" is explained in section 7.1.1. - 7.2.3.
 Launching is to be done within a 10-second launch window.
 The flight is initiated during or after the initial "10 second launch window" buzzer.
-All pilots must launch their planes before the end of the second launch window buzzer.
-A plane launched before or after the launch buzzers will receive zero points for the round. - 7.2.4.
+All pilots must launch their planes before the second launch window buzzer.
+A plane launched before the initial buzzer sounds or not launched before the second buzzer sounds will receive zero points for the round. - 7.2.4.
 Any attempt to subvert the intent of the Altitude Limiter rule set is grounds for disqualification from the event as unsportsmanlike conduct. - 7.2.5.
 Launches to soaring altitude will be accomplished by the competitor's onboard electric power system (powertrain). - 7.2.6.
-The launching motor run will be limited by a 30-second timer or a CD designated launch altitude whichever comes first. - 7.2.7.
+The launching motor run will be limited by a 30-second timer or a CD designated launch altitude whichever comes first.

+- 7.2.7.
 The designated launch altitude will be selected by the contest director and will be 200 meters, 150 meters, or 100 meters.

-- 7.2.8.
+This altitude setting will be called out for each round, or series of rounds at the CD's discretion. - 7.2.8.
 The launch must be followed by pure gliding flight with no further motor (powertrain) assistance. - 7.2.9.
 Launch direction will be determined by the CD or his/her designated launch director.
 All pilots will launch in the direction specified.
 Pilots may redirect their flight path during launch provided this is done in a safe manner and does not interfere with the other launching pilots.
 A collision or other significant disturbance to another launching plane due to a pilot redirecting his flight path will result in zero points for the offending pilot for that round. - 7.2.10.
 Time will start when the model aircraft has left the hands of the competitor or helper.
 The model aircraft must leave the hands of the competitor or helper under the pull of the electric powertrain.
 The CD may allow a power-off launch for reasons of safety (example: a rear-motored aircraft).
 In either case, the motor must be started within the launch window time. - 7.2.11.
 The launching motor run must be a single continuous event.
 No motor restarts are allowed at any time during the launch.
 A motor restart will receive zero points for the round. - 7.2.12.
 At the end of the motor run (30 seconds or the designated altitude whichever comes first), no other activation of the motor is permitted for the remainder of the flight.
 A motor restart will receive zero points for the round. - 7.2.13.
 Landings for bonus points are described in section 6.6.